 As a community we see the features identified on the Growth Profile as critical to success, both at school and in the wider world, and are working on aligning our reporting model to integrate self and peer assessment and ensure our whānau have a better picture of individual progress against the Growth Profile.

 The PRIDE Team oversees the day to day systems that teach and reinforce the behaviours we expect within our kura.
-Their mahi is aligned with Positive Behaviour for Learning (PB4L) practices to teach our school values of PRIDE - Passion, Respect, Integrity, Diversity, Excellence for All, and school-wide expected behaviours as outlined here (matrix)
+Their mahi is aligned with Positive Behaviour for Learning (PB4L) practices to teach our school values of PRIDE - Passion, Respect, Integrity, Diversity, Excellence for All, and school-wide expected behaviours as outlined here (link to matrix).

 Staff operate a stepped process within classrooms ranging from Step 0 to Step 4.
 At Step 0, staff put a lot of effort into getting to know the needs of all learners and adapting learning programmes to meet those needs, as well as building relationships with students.
 Steps 1 to 4 range from in-class consequences to being referred out of class.